fastenhealth/policy/source/sections/07-systems_access_policy.md

 Luma does not use paper records for any sensitive information.
 Use of paper for recording and storing sensitive data is against Luma policies.

-## ??
-7.12 Password Management
+## 7.12 Password Management

 1. User IDs and passwords are used to control access to Luma systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any portion of the platform using another user's unique user ID and password.
-3. ??
-On the messaging platform, password configurations are set to require:
+3. On the messaging platform, password configurations are set to require:
    * a minimum length of 12 characters;
    * a 120-day password expiration;
    * account lockout after 3 invalid attempts within a 5 second period.
-4. ??
-On the production platform, password configurations are governed by rules set forth by Aptible:
+4. On the production platform, password configurations are governed by rules set forth by Aptible and in additon Luma policy requires two factor authenttication.
-      * a minimum length of 12 characters;
-      * a 120-day password expiration;
-      * account lockout after 3 invalid attempts within a 5 second period.
-      * production environment password management is per policy set by Aptible.
-4. All system and application passwords must be stored and transmitted securely.
+5. All system and application passwords must be stored and transmitted securely.
    * Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
    * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).
    * Transmitted passwords must be encrypted in flight pursuant to the requirements in [§17.9](#17.9-transmission-security).
-5. ??
-Each platform system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
+6. Each platform system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
-6. Passwords are inactivated immediately upon an employee's termination (refer to the [Employee Termination Procedures in §7.10](#7.10-employee-termination-procedures)).
+7. Passwords are inactivated immediately upon an employee's termination (refer to the [Employee Termination Procedures in §7.10](#7.10-employee-termination-procedures)).
-7. All default system, application, and Partner passwords are changed before deployment to production.
+8. All default system, application, and Partner passwords are changed before deployment to production.
-8. Upon initial login, users must change any passwords that were automatically generated for them.
+9. Upon initial login, users must change any passwords that were automatically generated for them.
-9. Password change methods must use a confirmation method to correct for user input errors.
+10. Password change methods must use a confirmation method to correct for user input errors.
-10. All passwords used in configuration scripts are secured and encrypted.
+11. All passwords used in configuration scripts are secured and encrypted.
-11. If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
+12. If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
-12. In cases where a user of the messaging platform has forgotten his/her password, the following procedure is used to reset the password.
+13. In cases where a user of the messaging platform has forgotten his/her password, the following procedure is used to reset the password.
     * The user submits a password reset request via the web to receive an email for a unique link that allows them to reset their password.
+    * Link expires in seven days.
-13. ??
-In cases when a user of the production platform has forgotten his/her password, the following procedure is used to reset the password.
+14. In cases when a user of the production platform has forgotten his/her password, passwrod is reset per policy set forht by Apitble.
-    * The user submits a password reset request via the web to receive an email for a unique link that allows them to reset their password.

-## ??
-7.13 Access to ePHI

-1. ??
-Employees may not download ePHI to any workstations used to connect to production systems.